-1. Enter the amount contributed to your medical insurance for the year by your employer .
-1. 600 2.
-Enter the total annual cost of the policy 2.
-2,000 3.
-Divide line 1 by line 2 .
-3. .30 4.
-Enter the amount of excess reimbursement .
-4. 500 5.
+1. Enter the amount contributed to your medical insurance for the year by your employer 1 2.
+Enter the total annual cost of the policy 2 3.
+Divide line 1 by line 2 3 4.
+Enter the amount of excess reimbursement 4 5.
 Multiply line 3 by line 4.
-This is the amount of the excess reimbursement you must include as other income on Form 1040, line 21 5 150 FUIII 1040, IIIIC 21 .
-J. 130 included in your income, you must report all of your excess reimbursement as other income.
+This is the amount of the excess reimburse- ment you must include as other income on Form 1040 5.